slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A free lunch is only found in mousetraps."
 -- John Capozzi*

-> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
--- Warren Buffett*

 > *"Never assume that loud is strong and quiet is weak."
 -- Gurubogsa*

-> *"All guns are loaded."
--- Kevin Kelly*

 ### On desperate opponents